What is Ladder Safety?

 More often than not, we tend to forget the proper ways of doing things when we think we are good at it.
-Using a ladder can seem second nature to most, however improper climbing techniques or even a slight distraction can result in falls, serious injury
+Using a ladder can seem second nature to most, however improper climbing techniques or even a slight distraction can result in falls, serious injury or death.

 - Be attentive by watching your steps.

-- Always keep yourself centered and use “3-point contact”.
+- Use three points of contact.
 The climber must have two hands and one foot, or two feet and one hand in contact with the ladder steps, rungs and/or side rails at all times.

 - Do not carry any loads or objects in either hand that can interfere with a firm grip on the ladder.